soarecor/PHIFE/README.md

 	 io.listen(server);
 ```
 All we added here was a require for the socket.io module at the top and the line io.listen(server);.
 When the server was instantiated, we opened a listener for socket.io.
 This means that our server listened for pages loaded by the server that had a WebSocket connection instantiated on them.
-Provide code examples and explanations of how to get the project.

 ## Mobile.html
 I then created a mobile.html file which would be responsible for sending device orientation information to the server.
 The main source code for this file was: